Phoenix Care Clinic Team

 Accepting Aetna Insurance

-Karlie Oldham, ACU Grad Intern supervised by Bethany Luna, M.Ed, LMFT-S
+Karlie Oldham, ACU Grad Intern supervised by Bethany Luna, M.S., LMFT-S

 Hi, I’m Karlie.
 I’m a Marriage & Family Therapist Graduate Intern from Abilene Christian University, and I work from a systems perspective because I believe we all grow, struggle, and heal in the context of our relationships and environments.
 I am passionate about walking alongside individuals, couples, and families as they move through challenges, transitions, and patterns that no longer serve them.